ng-merl/gSOAP/soapcpp2/import/README.txt

 stl.h		std::deque, std::list, std::set, and std::vector serializer
 soap12.h	SOAP 1.2 namespaces

-This directory further contains support for a growing number of WS-* specifications.
+This directory further contains files to support a growing number of WS-* specifications.

 For example, wsa.h is generated from WS/WS-Addressing.xsd with: